jgaa/k8deployer/doc/reference.md

 Authentication types:
 - **HTTP BasicAuth**: user=username <sp> passwd=password

+Note that this is not designed to be used as a readiness probe.
+Use the native k8s objects `livenessProbe`, `startupProbe` and `readinessProbe` for that.

 ## Macros

 The input yaml file is parsed for macros before it is serialized to internal objects.
 A macro is a variable, that may have a default value.
 At the time of the macro expansion, there is no context, except that the resulting text must be valid *yaml* format that can be transformed to json, and adhere to the type requirements of the objects it will serialize into.
 For example: